CS2103AUG2016-F09-C4/Main/docs/UserGuide.md

    > Having any Java 8 version is not enough. <br>
    This app will not work with earlier versions of Java 8.

-1. Download the latest `dowat.jar` from the 'releases' tab.
+1. Download the latest `Dowat.jar` from the 'releases' tab.
 2. Copy the file to the folder you want to use as the home folder for your task book.
 3. Double-click the file to start the app.
 The GUI should appear in a few seconds.
    > <img src="images/MockUI.PNG" width="600">